How Important is Grandma and Grandpa In The Scheme Of Your Life?

 Asking them questions about their growing up years brings about floods of memories back to them.

-Sitting here wondering and pondering what to write about so many things pop into my head and just thinking back either brings a smile to my face or a tear to my eye.
+Sitting here wondering and pondering what to write about so many things pop into my head as the primary care-taker and just thinking back either brings a smile to my face or a tear to my eye.

 Asking family questions shows grandma and grandpa you’re interested in their life.

 Asking grandma and grandpa life questions makes them use their minds.

 Several years ago, I use to clean for an elderly lady.

 Her grandson would come and sit for a while and just talk to her and ask how she was doing.